garwyng/OpenClassrooms_P3_Entrevoisins/README.md

 gradle version: 7.4.2 language program: java

 This application is use to network neighbours from the same neighbourhood and add them to your favorites list.
-You can:`n
+You can:

-List the current neighbours`n
+List the current neighbours

-Add a new neighbour `n
+Add a new neighbour

 Add or delete a favorite neighbour

 github link:

 https://github.com/garwyng/OpenClassrooms_P3_Entrevoisins.git

+jdk: 11

+Version Api android: 33